spring-guides/gs-accessing-data-neo4j/README.ftl.md

 <#assign project_id="gs-accessing-data-neo4j">
+This guide walks you through the process of using Spring Data to build an application with Neo4j.

 What you'll build
 -----------------

-This guide walks you through the process of using Spring Data to build an application with Neo4j.
-You'll learn how to persist objects and relationships in Neo4j's No-SQL graph-based data store.
+You'll learn how to persist objects and relationships in Neo4j's [NoSQL][u-nosql] graph-based data store.

 What you'll need
 ----------------